• Skip to primary navigation

 How to cook soft and flaky parathas?

-2. Pick the paratha and carefully transfer to the tawa.
+2. Pick the paratha and carefully transfer it to the tawa.
 Cook until you start seeing small air pockets and the color of the dough starts to change.

 4. Flip the paratha and top with ghee on the other side.
 Spread it evenly over the surface.
 Cook until there are brown spots while pressing gently with the spatula.